Getting Tachus Fiber into Your Neighborhood

 Our goal is to bring you fiber Internet as soon as possible.
 We track communities that have expressed interest, which you can do by entering your address on our site.
-If a community has generated enough interest, we open it up for preregistration.
-Those who preregister will pay a $20 deposit, which will be credited towards their first bill once they start receiving our Internet service, as well as waive their $100 installation fee.
+If a community has generated enough interest, we open it up for early registration.
+Those who register early will pay a deposit, which will be credited towards their first bill once they start receiving our Internet service, as well as waive their installation fee.
 It will also be refunded back to them if we end up not building our network to their neighborhood.
 Either way, they get their money back.

-The preregistration deposit is something many fiber Internet providers, even the biggest ones, use to gauge interest and commitment from prospective communities.
+The early registration deposit is something many fiber Internet providers, even the biggest ones, use to gauge interest and commitment from prospective communities.
 It’s how they tell the difference between an empty sign-up that’s forgotten about, and genuine interest in having access to the service.
 If you’re interested in getting fiber Internet to your community but won’t register until our network has already been built out to you, your neighborhood may not ever get it.
-Our decision to build our network in your community depends entirely on whether or not you or your neighbors preregister.
+Our decision to build our network in your community depends entirely on whether or not you or your neighbors register early.

-We have a preregistration goal for each community, and whether we begin construction in an area depends on if that goal is met within a certain time frame.
-Preregistering and getting your neighbors to do the same is how you get our service as soon as possible.
+We have an early registration goal for each community, and whether we begin construction in an area depends on if that goal is met within a certain time frame.
+Registering early and getting your neighbors to do the same is how you get our service as soon as possible.

 The Construction Phase

-Once your neighborhood has reached its preregistration goal, we begin planning the construction phase.
-If you didn’t preregister, but still want to get Tachus, signing up during the construction phase requires no deposit but you still get a 50% discount off of your installation fee.
+Once your neighborhood has reached its early registration goal, we begin planning the construction phase.
 We spend a lot of time developing a construction plan for your community and work with local authorities on permitting and similar issues.
 In the case of multi-family apartment buildings, gated communities, private roads, or any other form of private property, we have to separately secure the rights to plan and perform construction.